Back

 A single frame is not enough to detect a fall.
 The system builds confidence across three signals.

 Bounding box position and size provide initial context.
-A box shrinking or dropping in frame is weak on its own but narrows the search space.
+A box shrinking or dropping in frame is weak on its own but helps narrow the search space.

-Joint positions from pose estimation give a richer picture.
-Raw positions alone are unreliable.
-Joints converge during normal activity and overlap in certain poses.
+Joint positions from pose estimation add more detail, but raw positions are still unreliable.
+Joints can converge during normal activity and overlap in certain poses.

-The real signal is joint kinematics: angular velocity and acceleration between key joint pairs.
-A fall has a characteristic kinematic signature that normal movement does not.
+The strongest signal is joint kinematics: angular velocity and acceleration between key joint pairs.
+Falls have a consistent kinematic pattern that normal movement does not.
 How joint angles change over time separates a fall from bending, sitting, or stumbling.

-I plotted joint angles and angular velocities to visualize how signatures differ between falls and normal movement.
+I plotted joint angles and angular velocities to compare fall signatures against normal movement.
 Heuristic thresholds come from that analysis, not intuition.

 Pipeline Design and Async Processing

-A key decision: let the pipeline run async, decoupled from the live stream.
-A single-frame delay is acceptable for fall detection.
-Processing every frame the instant it arrives is unnecessary and creates bottlenecks.
+A key decision was to run the pipeline asynchronously, decoupled from the live stream.
+A single-frame delay is acceptable for fall detection, so processing every frame immediately is unnecessary and creates bottlenecks.

 Related Advisory Work